Fanpeng-L/FullStack-Learning-Notes/3. Back-end/Java.md

 # static keyword

-(class variable)
+non-static: can only apply to individual class objects and not to the class itself.
+Because the class itself is like a blueprint.

-used to declare members (variables and methods) that belong to the class itself, rather than to instances (objects) of the class.
+static:

 static variable & static method